 A message from the Headteacher....

 Consequently, we always seek to exploit natural opportunities for students to learn to travel.
-This includes using public transport to travel to Halifax Swimming Pool, and other local amenities.
-Using this model, over 100 students have moved to full independence in their travel over the last 10 years since the programme was introduced.
+This includes using public transport to travel to Halifax Swimming Pool, and other local amenities or the Yellow Bus to travel to and from school.
+Using this model, over 100 students have now moved to full independence in their travel across Calderdale over the last 10 years, since our travel training programme was introduced.

-We work with over 40 local employers to offer relevant and meaningful work placements for our students.
-More than 50 of our young people access a work placement on a weekly basis, with travelling to work being a key component.
-Many of our students work completely independently in their work placement.
+We now work with over 40 local employers to offer relevant and meaningful work placements for our students.
+Over 50 of our young people access a work placement on a weekly basis, with the travel to work being a key component.
+Many of our students now work completely independently in their work placement.
 We see this as a vital step on the ladder towards paid employment.